opentechinstitute/commotion-docs/test.commotion/docs/cck/building-mounting/prep-install-rooftop-nodes/index.md

 <p>5.
 Acquire the proper mounting hardware.</p>

-<p>The module "<a class="module">Learn about Rooftop Mounts</a>" can help you identify the right hardware.
+<p>The module <a href="/docs/cck/building-mounting/learn-about-rooftop-mounts">Learn about Rooftop Mounts</a> can help you identify the right hardware.
 There are many places to find mounting hardware - your local hardware or electronics store may have some, but there are various vendors online as well.</p>

 <p>Check that you have all the necessary hardware for mounting, such as concrete anchors, bolts, clamps, etc.</p>